You don’t need me to tell you that the past couple of years have been.. different.

 Now comes the fun bit.

 Brainstorm ways of getting at least some of this now.
-No idea too outrageous, impossible, weird, lateral!
+No idea too outrageous, impossible, weird!
 Also consider what even the most basic version of that dream life might look like.

-If you can’t afford a personal chef to create healthy meals for you, for instance.
-But you could learn 14 quick, healthy recipes and rotate them – and book a recurring supermarket delivery to bring all the necessary ingredients to you.
-Which might free up the time/bandwidth you need to get on with your creative project – without living on junk food.
+Perhaps you can’t afford a personal chef to create healthy meals for you.
+But you could learn a few quick, healthy recipes and rotate them – and book a recurring supermarket delivery to bring all the necessary ingredients to you.
+Which might free up the time/bandwidth you need to get on with your creative work, without living on junk food.

-A writer who dreams of sitting in cafes in Paris finishing her novel might go in to work an hour early, order coffee and a croissant in a café near the office – and write, every day.
-Then do the same after work if possible, with a glass of wine.
-Even a concentrated couple of hours in a café at weekends would progress that writing more than doing nothing at all.
+A writer who dreams of sitting in cafés in Paris while finishing her novel might go in to work an hour early, order coffee and a croissant in a café near the office – and write, every day.
+Or perhaps do the same after work, with a glass of wine.
+Even a concentrated couple of hours in a café at weekends would progress that novel more than doing nothing at all.

-I did this exercise several times over the years, dreaming of a beach house somewhere exotic.
-The location varied, but there were always morning walks along the beach, and an afternoon swim.
+For years, whenever I did this exercise, I’d dream of a beach house somewhere exotic.
+The location varied, but there were always morning walks along the beach, an afternoon swim, evenings spent eating, laughing and listening to music with friends.

-Then one day I realised that although I love the sea, and my husband dreamed of being able to see the horizon and the sky… actually neither of us are great in hot climates.
+Then one day I realised that although I love the sea and my husband dreamed of being able to see the horizon and the sky, neither of us are great in hot climates.
+It was unlikely that our friends would all move with us.
+And we also wanted to stay fairly close to our ageing parents, so living in another country wasn’t an option.

 But it was perfectly possible to move from our home in east London to the Kent coast, 60 miles away.